midrange-suckout

 The comments about the music of course still apply — it’s brilliant — but I recommend the Gold or regular CD over this audiophile Heavy Vinyl pressing.

-I used to consider this Mann’s Masterpiece.
+I used to consider this Mann’s One True Masterpiece.
 It’s actually her co-masterpiece, taking its place alongside the amazing I’m With Stupid, which is more of the rocker side of Mann.
 This is her Burt Bacharach side, prettier, sweeter and more melodic.
 Both are brilliant.

-Aimee Mann is one of a handful of artists in the ’90s who actually makes music that can hold its own against the best popular recordings of the last forty years.
+Aimee Mann is one of a handful of artists from the ’90s who actually makes music that can hold its own against the best popular recordings of the last forty years.
 There are few albums that I prize more highly or that have provided me with more musical satisfaction than those by Aimee Mann.

 If you don’t know her music try one or both of the above-mentioned titles.
 Modern pop music just doesn’t get any better. (more…)